-Tablet weavers often talk about threading directions and tablet directions (I prefer "warp alignment") when describing patterns.
+Tablet weavers often talk about threading directions and tablet directions (I prefer "warp alignment" rather than tablet directions) when describing patterns.
 Respectively, these terms refer to how the threads pass through the tablets and how the tablets appear when the warp is viewed from above.
 I generally use warp alignment as a / tablet will cause threads to lie / when turned forwards and \ when turned backwards.
 A \ threaded tablet will cause threads to lie \ when turned forwards and / when turned backwards.

 |An example threading diagram|